A Public Dataset For the ZKsync Rollup: Future Directions

 \paraib{Analysis of user activity on chain.} Analyzing user activity in the ZKsync chain provides valuable insights into user behavior.
 This includes examining the transactions issued by users and their interactions with smart contracts.
-Such an analysis can also help identify airdrop farmers who create multiple accounts, known as Sybils, although this task can be challenging~\cite{messias2023airdrops}.
+Such an analysis can also help identify airdrop farmers who create multiple accounts, known as Sybils, although this task can be challenging~\cite{Fan@WWW-Altruistic,messias2023airdrops}.
 Another important area of analysis is measuring the impact of users in social media networks driving activities on the blockchain.
 For example, examining the recent boom in inscriptions in \glspl{L2} chains can reveal how social networks can influence blockchain activity~\cite{messias2024writing,Omena@Poster}.
-Additionally, since our dataset includes all event logs, it allows for the analysis of decentralized governance of protocols deployed on ZKsync.
+Additionally, since our dataset includes all event logs, it allows for the analysis of decentralized governance of protocols deployed on ZKsync Era.
 This involves studying proposals to amend smart contracts and their voting processes.
-By filtering data related to governance contracts, such as how each user voted and the distribution of these governance tokens among users, it can shed light on the implications of token concentration on decentralized governance, raising concerns about fairness~\cite{Messias-governance@ArXiv}.
+By filtering data related to governance contracts, such as how each user voted and the distribution of these governance tokens among users, it can shed light on the implications of token concentration on decentralized governance, raising concerns about fairness~\cite{Messias-governance@ArXiv,sharma2023unpacking}.

 \paraib{Data Science Analytics.} This dataset can also be valuable for users or non-researchers interested in exploring blockchain data.
-It offers an opportunity for those who wish to gain a deeper understanding of blockchains.
-For example, data scientists can utilize this dataset to explore and analyze blockchain data on public platforms such as Kaggle~\cite{Kaggle}.
-Data scientists widely use it to demonstrate their skills in data analytics, machine learning, and data science in general.
+It offers an opportunity for those who wish to better understand blockchains.
+For example, data scientists can utilize this dataset to explore and analyze blockchain data on public platforms such as Kaggle.
+Data scientists widely use it to demonstrate their general skills in data analytics, machine learning, and data science.
 Therefore, this dataset can help data scientists acquire new skills, giving them a competitive edge in the market or improving their prospects of securing a job in a blockchain company.

-We hope that this dataset proves to be a valuable resource for research groups interested in conducting studies on \glspl{L2} blockchains and ZKsync Era.
-To facilitate this, we have made the dataset available in a GitHub repository~\cite{ZKsync-GitHub}.
+We hope this dataset proves to be a valuable resource for research groups interested in conducting studies on \glspl{L2} blockchains and ZKsync Era.
+We plan to publish our dataset and code in a GitHub repository to facilitate this.